yahoo/OneMobileSDK-examples-android/README.md

 > [Handline Restricted Videos](https://github.com/aol-public/OneMobileSDK-examples-android/tree/master/app/src/main/java/com/aol/mobile/sdk/testapp/tutorials/four/RestrictedVideoActivity.java)

-<a name="tvos"></a>
+<a name="firetv"></a>
 ## Specific Notes for Android TV and Amazon Fire TV Apps

-The OMSDK supports tvOS with the same source framework as iOS.
-Besides not having a finger to tap on the screen, the biggest difference for tvOS is that you cannot use the SDK’s default video player controls UX.
-Similarly, you cannot create your own custom video player controls UX.
-You must play videos using the standard built-in tvOS video player, with remote-control support.
+The OMSDK supports Android TV and Amazon Fire TV devices with the same source library as Android.
+Besides not having a finger to tap on the screen, the biggest difference for Android TV or Fire TV is that you have to deal with remote-control support.

-Because there is no way to tap on the screen, you cannot access the ad URL.
+Because there is no way to *tap* on the screen, you cannot access the ad URL.
 And if you could, you may not even have a webview available on the device that would support properly rendering the ad URL.

 <a name="t5"></a>
 ### Tutorial 5 – Remote Control Support for TV Consoles